-Probability is widely used in the design and analysis of software and hardware systems: as a means to derive efficient algorithms (e.g. the use of electronic coin flipping and randomness in decision making); as a model for unreliable or unpredictable behaviour (e.g. fault-tolerant systems, computer networks); and as a tool to analyse system performance (e.g. the use of steady-state probabilities in the calculation of throughput and mean waiting time).
-Probabilistic model checking refers to a range of techniques for calculating the likelihood of the occurrence of certain events during the execution of the system, and can be useful to establish properties such as "shutdown occurs with probability 0.01 or smaller" and "the video frame will be delivered within 5ms with probability 0.97 or greater".
+Probability is widely used in the design and analysis of software and hardware systems: as a means to derive efficient algorithms (e.g. the use of electronic coin flipping in decision making); as a model for unreliable or unpredictable behaviour (e.g. fault-tolerant systems, computer networks); and as a tool to analyse system performance (e.g. the use of steady-state probabilities in the calculation of throughput and mean waiting time).
+Probabilistic model checking refers to a range of techniques for calculating the likelihood of the occurrence of certain events during the execution of the system, and can be useful to establish properties such as "shutdown occurs with probability at most 0.01" and "the video frame will be delivered within 5ms with probability at least 0.97".